cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 }
 ```

-To have Starport and Protobuf recompile this file.
+To have Ignite CLI and Protobuf recompile this file.
 You can use:

 ```sh
 $ starport generate proto-go